-UPDATED EVERY TUESDAY THROUGH SATURDAY MORNING AT 6:00 A.M.
+UPDATED TUESDAY THROUGH SATURDAY MORNINGS AT 6:00 a.m.
 EASTERN

-The mission of ScottRasmussen.com is to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).
-We release new polling data daily.
-Sign up HERE to receive the latest numbers in our daily email update.
-You can also follow our work on Twitter and Facebook.
+It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

 The Generic Ballot question provides a good ongoing measurement of the political environment.
 We simply ask people if the election for Congress were held today, would they vote for the Republican or the Democrat from their District.